-For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy at FNG(LOCAL) in accordance with Education Code Chapter 26A.
-This policy describing the grievance process in detail is available in the district's online policy manual, available www.fruitvaleisd.com.
-A parent may file a grievance by submitting the district grievance form to the campus principal.
+For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy at FNG(LOCAL).
+This policy can be viewed in the district's policy manual, available online at www.fruitvaleisd.com.
 The complaint forms can be accessed at the superintendent's office.

-In general, the written grievance form should be completed and submitted to the campus principal in a timely manner.
+To file a formal complaint a parent or student should complete and submit the complaint form.
+In general, the written complaint form should be completed and submitted to the campus principal in a timely manner.

-If the concern is not resolved, a parent or student may appeal to the superintendent.
-If the concern is still unresolved, the district provides a process for parents and students to appeal to the board of trustees, if the parent believes the district did not follow policy.
+If the concern is not resolved, a parent or student may request a conference with the superintendent.

+If the concern is still unresolved, the district provides a process for parents and students to appeal to the board of trustees.